-Electricity

-Repair category: 2

-Notes: The electrical system is on mixed lines and as such we recommend be checked and upgraded as necessary by a NICEIC/SELECT reg Electrical Contractor.
-We have been informed there is a recent ele safety certificate.

 Gas

 Repair category: 1

 Notes: In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
-We have been informed there is a recent gas safety certificate.

-Water, j plumbing and bathroom fittings
+Water, p blumbing and bathroom fittings

 Repair category: 1

+Notes: See 'Dampness, rot and infestation' section.

-Notes: The plumbing and fittings appear of copper/pvc piping where seen an appeared in serviceable condition but was not tested.
-The sanitary fitting appeared in fair order consistent with age.
-It should be appreciated the concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/deca and no comment can be made on inaccessible areas.
-Waterproof seals sanitary areas should be checked and maintained on a regular basis.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Waterproof seals in sanitary areas should be checked and maintained on a regular basis.

+The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.

+The sanitary fittings appeared in fair order consistent with age.
+Some damaged tiling adjacent to the bath.

 Heating and hot water

-Repair category: 1
+Repair category: 2

 Notes: There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
 In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
+A drip was noted eminating from the boiler.
+Some broken thermostatic radiators valves.

 Drainag e

 Repair category: 1

 Notes: The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.